jaynie12/apiFrench/README.md

 # apiFrench
 Creating an auto update of notion via email

-Purpose: Ultimate French leanring system
+Purpose:  French leanring system

+Phase 0:
+ --  Diagrams for UI

-Phase 1:
+Phase 1: STATUS: Nearly finished
 -- Able to enter what you did in the french session and update it to the calendar -- Able to create a new DB when button is pressed
  -> UI formm